Dynamical incompatibilities in paced finger tapping experiments: Results

 \subsection{Experimental time series from pure contexts are incompatible with each other}

-In a previous study, we performed an experiment to investigate how the perturbation context influences resynchronization dynamics during a finger-tapping task \cite{Silva2024}.
-The task consisted of subjects tapping their fingers to the beat of a periodic sequence of auditory stimuli.
-During this task, period perturbations were introduced to analyze the adaptive response of the underlying error-correction mechanism to unexpected changes in the temporal pattern.

-One of the main motivations of the cited study was to evaluate whether the context in which the perturbations occur modifies the resynchronization behavior.
-To this end, two types of perturbations widely used in the literature on paced finger tapping were employed: step change (SC) perturbations and phase shift (PS) perturbations.
-In SC perturbations the period changes abruptly once at an unexpected moment in the sequence.
-In PS perturbations the period changes twice, returning to its original value in the following step \cite{Bavassi2013}.

-A context factor was defined based on the way the perturbations were presented: ``pure'' context (only one type of perturbation) and ``combined'' context (random alternation of the two perturbation types on a trial-by-trial basis).
-It was observed that the way participants adjust their responses depends on the context.
-In a pure context, the system adapts specifically to the pattern of each type of perturbation.
-In a combined context, however, it adopts an intermediate strategy that allows it to respond to both types of perturbations.
-Our question is whether the responses to SC and PS perturbations in pure contexts are compatible with each other; that is, whether they can be produced by the same dynamical system.

-Figure \ref{fig.embeddings} shows how participants resynchronize after SC and PS perturbations in pure (panel a) vs combined (panel c) contexts.
-We plot the asynchrony $e_n$, that is the time difference between corresponding response $R_n$ and stimulus $S_n$ occurrences ($e_n = R_n - S_n$).
+Figure \ref{fig.embeddings}(a,b) shows how participants resynchronize after SC and PS perturbations in pure context (panel a) vs combined context (panel c).
+We plot the asynchrony $e_n$, that is the time difference between corresponding response $R_n$ and stimulus $S_n$ occurrences (Eq.\ \ref{eq.asyn}).
 The unexpected perturbations occur at $n=0$ where the asynchrony takes a large value (a forced error); participants return to baseline after resynchronization.